How Long Does It Take To Become A Qualified Plumber?

 Becoming A Master Plumber

 Plumbers don’t need to move from journeyperson to master plumber.
 Many select not to.
-Master plumbers can earn a lot more but must devote several more years to their plumber training program.
+Master plumbers can earn a lot more, but must devote several more years to their plumber training program.
 The typical career path for a plumber is as follows:

-• Trade school for 2 years
+• Plumbing Trade school for 2 years

 • Apprenticeship for 4-5 years